ArubaKube/liqo-dashboard/docs/test-kind.md

 The Liqo UI is designed to work on a production-ready cluster, i.e., equipped with an external load balancer and an ingress controller.
 The following guide explains how to **locally** set up a minimal cluster, running on KinD, with the Liqo UI reachable through an ingress controller.

-## Setup of the Liqo UI on a KinD cluster

-Kind does not come with an ingress controller, so we will use the **NGINX Ingress Controller**.

 ### 1. Create a Kind cluster

 Create a file named `kind-config.yaml` with the following content: